What does net zero look like?

 What is net zero?

-Net zero means that the amount of greenhouse gases – most significantly carbon dioxide (CO2) – which human activity puts into the atmosphere (emissions), is the same as the amount of greenhouse gases we remove from the atmosphere.
+Net zero means that the amount of greenhouse gases – most significantly carbon dioxide (CO2) – which we put into the atmosphere (emissions) is the same as the amount that we remove from the atmosphere.

-Net zero is the stage at which global warming stops, which is why it's so important for governments, communities, and individuals to commit to policies, activity, and changes in lifestyle that will help us achieve net zero.
+Net zero is the stage at which global warming stops.
+This is why it's so important for governments, communities, and individuals to commit to policies, activity and lifestyle changes to help us achieve net zero.

-What can we do to support progress towards net zero?
+What can we do to help Scotland reach net zero?

-We are all being urged - and increasingly offered incentives - to make changes to how we live and work that reduce our energy use, thereby reducing our emissions.
+Making the transition to net zero will mean changes to how we live and work that reduce how much energy we use, thereby reducing our carbon emissions.

-Small changes in daily routines and habits can have a big impact on Scotland’s journey to net zero.
-What can you do to embrace the direction of travel and accelerate progress?
-Read on for some simple suggestions.
+Making small changes to our daily routines and habits can have a big impact on Scotland’s journey to net zero.
+We've put together some simple suggestions to help you reduce your own carbon emissions.

-• use online options for shopping, working, and other activities
+• shopping local or using online options for shopping, working and other activities

 Save energy at home and stay warm for less

 Nearly a quarter of Scotland’s carbon emissions are generated by how we heat our homes and workplaces.
-Burning oil or gas to heat the water in our radiators is part of the problem, and the age of many properties means they are less energy efficient and poorly insulated.
-These factors combine to make home heating an area with lots of potential for energy saving, cost cutting, and carbon footprint reduction.
+Burning oil or gas to heat our homes and water is part of the problem.
+Many buildings in Scotland are also older and poorly insulated, which means they are less energy efficient.
+These factors combine to make home heating an area with lots of potential for saving energy, reducing costs, and cutting our carbon emissions.

-• change your shower head for a more efficient one that reduces the amount of water you use.
+• change your shower head for a more efficient one to reduce the amount of water you use.

 You can also make bigger changes, like replacing your heating system with a low or zero emission system, or insulating your home effectively.
 The Scottish Government has a range of funding and support in place to help you make these changes.

-Scotland is on a net zero journey with policies and funding in place to support progress.
-We can all take simple and effective action to reduce our energy use and maximise our individual contribution to achieving this essential target.
-Not only will it save the planet, it’ll also save you money too.
+We can all take simple and effective action to reduce how much energy we use and maximise our individual contribution to achieving Scotland's net zero target.
+Not only will it save the planet, it’ll save you money too.

 Did you find this helpful?